wobedi/algorithms-and-data-structures/README.md

 git clone https://github.com/wobedi/algorithms-and-data-structures.git
 ```

-Then run the following commands in your terminal from the project root folder:
+Then run the following commands in your terminal from the project root folder to install it:

 ```bash
 pip3 install virtualenv